msiemens/TINY.ASM/README.md

 > Another Monte Carlo method for computing π is to draw a circle inscribed in a square, and randomly place dots in the square.
 The ratio of dots inside the circle to the total number of dots will approximately equal π/4. <small>From [Wikipedia](http://en.wikipedia.org/wiki/Pi#Geometry_and_trigonometry)</small>

 Because of the random values and the word size of 8 bit, the result will have a very low precision and vary between runs.
-In addition, due to the lack of float point arithmetics, `pi.asm` will only output the equation to get π (e.g. `78/100*4`).
-I'm still working on implementing 16bit float point arithmetics for Tiny, so `pi.asm` might output the actual result.
+In addition, due to the lack of float point arithmetics, `pi.asm` will only output the equation to get π (e.g. `78/100*4`). ~~I'm still working on implementing 16bit float point arithmetics for Tiny, so `pi.asm` might output the actual result.~~ I wanted to implement 16bit float point arithmetics for Tiny, but the 8 bit word size limits me in the programm size as the return address would start overflowing.

 ## Syntax Additions
 **Comments**